 - Make an outline.
 Ever since I started making an outline for my blog posts, not only has my writing improved, but so has my efficiency.
 I write a lot faster now, and I also don’t go off on a tangent during writing.
-This cuts down on my editing time because I’m not spending additional time rewriting entire sections to make them more on point anymore.
+This has reduced my editing time because I’m not spending minutes, if not hours, rewriting entire sections to cut out the fluff.

 - Walk away after finishing a piece and before editing.
-I often find it easier to edit and catch more mistakes when I have had a good night’s sleep.
+I often find it easier to edit and catch more mistakes when I’ve had a good night’s sleep.
 I understand that’s not always possible.
-None the less, take a little break.
-Take a walk around the house or a stroll around the park, drink some water, give your eyes a little rest before you start editing.
+Nonetheless, take a little break.
+Take a walk around the house or a stroll around the neighborhood, drink some water, and give your eyes a little rest before you start editing.

 - Read aloud.
 This will help you spot run-on sentences or sentences that do not have a conversational flow.

 - Edit in the text editor as well as in preview mode.
-Sometimes you only catch things once you’ve published a piece.
+Sometimes you only catch things once you’ve published a piece (don’t ask me why).
 Editing in the preview mode can help minimize those mistakes.

-The stylistic editing parts will often coincide with editing parts for improving readability.
+The stylistic editing parts will often coincide with editing parts to improve readability.
 After all, styles in a writing body exist to enhance readers’ experience.
 With that in mind, I tried to separate the two (style and readability) based on strictly visual elements (styles) and contextual elements (readability).

 Break up your content with headers and sub-headers.